Violin Concerto (Khachaturian)

 The Violin Concerto in D minor, Op.
-46 by Aram Khachaturian is a concerto for violin and orchestra composed in 1940.
+46, is a concerto for violin and orchestra by Aram Khachaturian composed in 1940.
 Dedicated to the violinist David Oistrakh, it was premiered the same year in Moscow with Oistrakh as soloist and Alexander Gauk conducting.
 The work blends Armenian folk influences with late-Romantic idioms and classical formal design.
 Widely praised for its lyrical themes and rhythmic energy, the concerto brought Khachaturian immediate acclaim and earned him a Stalin Prize and was adopted internationally.
 Though its popularity declined in the later twentieth century, the concerto has since regained attention and remains one of Khachaturian's most frequently performed compositions.

 History

 Khachaturian composed the concerto within two months in the summer of 1940, dedicating it to David Oistrakh.
 While living in his country home in Staraya Ruza not far from Moscow, he was filled with artistic excitement after the success of his ballet Happiness (later reworked into Gayane) and while awaiting the birth of his son.
-Oistrakh was immediately captivated by the work, leaving an "unforgettable impression at the time."
+Oistrakh was immediately captivated by the work, leaving an "unforgettable impression at the time".
 He later wrote, "It was clear that a vivid composition had been born, destined to live long on the concert stage."
 Fellow composer Dmitry Kabalevsky, who was present at the first performance at Khachaturian's cottage, wrote that its first professional audience was "greatly impressed" by the concerto due to its "bold contrasts of unrestrained joy, gentle lyricism, and tense drama".

-Oistrakh collaborated closely with Khachaturian, suggesting refinements and ultimately replacing the composer’s original cadenza, which he found too long, with one of his own based on the concerto’s themes.
-Khachaturian admired and approved Oistrakh’s cadenza—later joking that he would "claim it as [his] own," though he also remarked that his original effort had been "a complete waste of time."
+Oistrakh collaborated closely with Khachaturian, suggesting refinements and ultimately replacing the composer's original cadenza, which he found too long, with one of his own based on the concerto's themes.
+Khachaturian admired and approved Oistrakh's cadenza—later joking that he would "claim it as [his] own", though he also remarked that his original effort had been "a complete waste of time".
 Oistrakh's version has become the standard in performance.

 It premiered on November 16, 1940 with Oistrakh as the soloist and Alexander Gauk conducting the USSR State Symphony Orchestra at the opening day of the Festival of Soviet Music in Moscow's Tchaikovsky Hall.
 Attending its premiere were Nikolai Myaskovsky, Sergei Prokofiev, and Dmitri Shostakovich.
-Violinist Leonid Kogan, 16 at the time, was also in attendance and later stated that it "seemed to us to be extremely difficult, almost impossible to perform."
+Violinist Leonid Kogan, 16 at the time, was also in attendance and later stated that it "seemed to us to be extremely difficult, almost impossible to perform".
 Oistrakh and Gauk went on to perform the concerto in Leningrad, Yerevan, Tbilisi, Kiev, and Odessa, receiving admiration.